-Let’s start the complete information about the human reproductive system chapter.
+Let’s start with the complete information about the human reproductive system chapter.
 Read this article ” human reproductive system” and solve all important questions related to this topic.

 Explain Human Reproductive System

 Reproduction is the process of producing new individuals of the same species by existing organisms of a species that is parents.
-Reproduction is important for continuation of species.
+Reproduction is important for the continuation of species.

 It may be asexual or sexual reproduction.
-Asexual reproduction takes place in small organisms like hydra, amoeba, paramecium, etc. Hydra produces by budding.
+Asexual reproduction takes place in small organisms like a hydra, amoeba, paramecium, etc. Hydra produces by budding.
 Animal-like amoeba, paramecium reproduces by binary fission.

 Types of Reproduction